 - Entity type – Corporation, Limited Liability Company.
 Etc.

 - Status – “ACT” Means the entity is in good standing and all reports and filing fees are up to date.
-Other results include “INA” for inactive, “IP” for In Process, “NON” for Nonfileable and “UNF” for Unfiled.
+Other results include “INA” for inactive, “IP” for In Process, “NON” for Nonfileable, and “UNF” for Unfiled.
 The names of these inactive results may be available to register.

 - Registry Date – Date the entity was first filed with the Secretary of State.

-- Principal Place of Business – This could be the physical address of the business or it could be an address where business records are stored.
+- Principal Place of Business – This could be the physical address of the business, or it could be an address where business records are stored.

 - The entity’s Articles of Organization / Articles of Incorporation and Annual Reports are available to view.

-How do I form an LLC?
+How do I form an LLC in Oregon?

 Before starting your business and forming an LLC, be sure to do the business entity search first to make sure the name is available to use.
-Once you know the LLC name is available, learn how to form a Oregon LLC by reading our step-by-step guide on filing the Articles of Organization.
+Once you know the LLC name is available, learn how to form an Oregon LLC by reading our step-by-step guide on filing the Articles of Organization.